 Curriculum and Learning Goals

 The Undergraduate General Education Curriculum is designed to prepare students for the challenges of the 21st century.
 It emphasizes engaged learning and clear learning goals.
-Students are required to take between 42 and 48 credits in general education courses, or roughly 1/3 of their 128 credits required for graduation.
+Students generally take between 36 and 45 credits in general education courses, or roughly 1/3 of their 120 credits required for graduation.

 Click to see General Education Requirements